OdedMous/Social-Distance-Detector/README.md

 ## **Solution's general structure**
 For every frame in the video:
 1) Classify objects which are people (using yolo).
-2) Calculate the distance between the center points of each pair of people, and mark the pairs that violate the distance limitation.
+2) Calculate the distance between the center points of each pair of people, and mark the pairs that violate the distance restriction.

 ## We'll focus in phase 2 – How to calculate the distance between pair of people?